2008 Wimbledon Championships – Men's singles final: Significance

 At 4 hours and 48 minutes, the match at the time was the longest singles final at Wimbledon in terms of time played.
-It was overtaken by the 2019 men's singles final, another match involving Federer, in which he lost to Novak Djokovic.
+It was overtaken by the 2019 men's singles final (4 hours and 57 minutes), another match involving Federer, in which he lost to Novak Djokovic.

-Federer had won five consecutive titles at Wimbledon (2003-2007), a record shared with Björn Borg.
-At Wimbledon 2008, Federer attempted to surpass Borg's record, and become the first male player in the Open Era to win six consecutive Wimbledon titles.
-Nadal defeated Federer at his most successful major and ended his 41-match winning streak at Wimbledon.
-By winning the match, Nadal achieved the rare French Open–Wimbledon double, joining (at the time) Rod Laver and Björn Borg as the only men to do so in the Open Era.
-Federer achieved the same feat the following year, with Nadal winning the double once again in 2010.
+Nadal defeated Federer at his most successful major and ended his 40-match winning streak at Wimbledon: his last defeat was to Mario Ancic at the 2002 tournament.
+By winning the match, Nadal achieved the rare French Open–Wimbledon double ("Channel Slam"), joining Rod Laver and Björn Borg as the only men to do so in the Open Era at the time.